 Delayed delivery transactions, including when issued transactions, are arrangements in which the Fund buys securities for a set price, with payment and delivery of the securities scheduled for a future time.
 During the period between purchase and settlement, no payment is made by the Fund to the issuer and no interest accrues to the Fund.
 The Fund records the transaction when it agrees to buy the securities and reflects their value in determining the price of its shares.
 Settlement dates may be a month or more after entering into these transactions so that the market values of the securities bought may vary from the purchase prices.
 Therefore, delayed delivery transactions create interest rate risks for the Fund.
 Delayed delivery transactions also involve credit risks in the event of a counterparty default.
-The Fund will purchase and sell securities via regular way settlement within the time frame established for the industry and such transactions will be accomplished on a delivery versus payment basis.
+These transactions may create leverage risks.